noamandev/religious-studies-github-sync/README.md

-This are my backup files for obsidian for my religious studies
+These are my backup files for obsidian for my religious studies